bytesource/rstore/README.md

 # RStore

-### A library for batch storage of csv data into a database
+### A library for easy batch storage of csv data into a database

 Uses the CSV standard library for parsing, *Nokogiri* for URL handling, and *Sequel* ORM for database management.